pololu/a-star/README.txt

 exist.
 Inside the "hardware" folder, add a folder named "pololu" if it does not already exist.
 Then move the "avr" folder (which includes this README, platform.txt, boards.txt, and other files) into the "pololu" folder.
 Restart the Arduino IDE.
-In the "Boards" menu, you should now see an entries for "Pololu A-Star 32U4" and "Pololu A-Star 328PB 5V 16 MHz".
+In the "Boards" menu, you should now see an entries for the Pololu A-Star 32U4 and the variations of the Pololu A-Star 328PB.

 If you do not see the entry in the "Boards" menu, make sure that the final path to this README looks like this: